 - If you have trouble sleeping or have lost appetite for quite a few days, do visit your doctor.

 Sinus infection while pregnant can take its toll on a mother’s health.
 Sinus infection remedy while pregnant includes fluid treatments, nasal drops, head elevation, and proper nutrition.

 A sinus infection while pregnant is not something a would-be mother wants.
 But with good food and adequate sleep, you and your baby need not go through a hard time during pregnancy.
 If a sinus infection attacks you, follow home remedies and don’t panic.
 Take your prescribed medicines on time.
-If the situation gets out of hand, call for your doctor and take his advice.
+If the situation gets out of hand, call your doctor and take his advice.
 A doctor always knows what’s best for you and your baby.
 A mere sinus infection won’t prevent you from having a joyful pregnancy.